thanexor/flextext/README.md

 ## Options
 Right now, options are just:

-* minFontSize -- integer, default 5
+* minFontSize -- integer, default 5.
+* extraSpace -- integer, default 0.
+This will subtract the specified value of space (in pixels) from the width of the parent.
+Use this if your text element is siblings to another element and you want your text to fill the remainder of the space.